spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ### Attaching a Role to Multiple Stacks

 The previous example explained how to use the `spacelift_aws_integration_attachment_external_id` data-source to generate the assume role policy for using the integration with a single stack, but what if you want to attach the integration to multiple stacks?
-The simplest option would be to create multiple instances of the data-source - one for each stack - but you can also use a Terraform `for_each` condition to reduce the amount of code required:
+The simplest option would be to create multiple instances of the data-source - one for each stack - but you can also use a OpenTofu/Terraform `for_each` condition to reduce the amount of code required:

 ```terraform
 locals {